openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

         deadline for comments before acceptance is <*Target Accepted Date*>.

         Once the ticket is accepted, removal can happen at any time.
-If you believe that <*techonology name*> is valuable and wish to make a case for retaining it and taking over its maintainership, please speak up on the issue linked above.
+If you believe that <*technology name*> is valuable and wish to make a case for retaining it and taking over its maintainership, please speak up on the issue linked above.

         After acceptance, all future notifications around removal will only be posted